“You’ll never know what is written in the stars for you if you can’t read them.”

 LEARNING THE CONSTELLATIONS

-To get you started, here are 7 of the easily identifiable constellations you can try to find next time you are out stargazing.
+To get you started, here are 7 easy constellations to find you can try to identify next time you are out stargazing.
 Other than a dark night sky, possibly away from the city lights, all you need for extra visual aid is a pair of binoculars/telescope and a handy poster showing the seven constellations.

 1. URSA MAJOR